JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 before you act.
 They're good people out there, but they're in a bad, bad situation."

-Lawrence shuffled his feet and shifted the straps of his bindle.
+Batman shuffled his feet and shifted the straps of his bindle.
 "You're not making me very comfortable with all this, you know."

 "Why are you going out anyway?"